Concept Testing & Development

 The objective of an assessment test is to refine a concept and ensure that specific design choices align to customer need.
 Such projects help our clients identify points of product weakness or potential market failure that can be fixed before launch.

-Assessment testing typically requires more complex methodologies than the exploratory testing.
+Assessment testing typically requires more complex methodologies than exploratory testing.
 Ethnographic research, and human factors techniques can be used.

 3. Confirmation Tests